Overview

 Keep in mind that the latest version is the one that will be supported the longest and has the most current updates to improve performance.
 If you encounter an issue with the latest version, you can try the next most recent version without much difference in performance or support.

-These steps are not mandatory, but they are highly recommended for maintaining the security and smooth functioning of your site:
+Reviewing each of the following is highly recommended for maintaining the security and smooth functioning of your site.

-- Check for any pending updates in your WordPress Admin dashboard and apply them.
+- Apply any pending updates in your WordPress dashboard.

 - Verify if you have any paid themes or plugins with expired licensing for updates.
 Renew the licenses or explore alternative options.